Irrelon/SyncScript/README.md

 }
 ```

-Now both calls will execute and return in whichever order they complete in.
+Now both calls will execute in parallel and return in whichever order they complete in.

 ## How to Use It